lancerael/d-theia/README.md

 You can instantiate a new chart by calling the appropriate method and supplying:

-- `sContainer` - the ID of (or dContainer - DOM reference to) a container node.
+- `containerId` - the ID of (or container - DOM reference to) a container node.
-- `jConfig` - a JSON configuration object - see examples in demo/config
+- `chartConfig` - a JSON configuration object - see examples in demo/config
-- `aData` - Chart data array - see examples in demo/data
+- `chartData` - Chart data array - see examples in demo/data

 ```
 Theia.create[Bar/Line/Bubble]Chart({
-  sContainer: 'container-bar-1',  // ID of target DOM element
+  containerId: 'container-bar-1',  // ID of target DOM element
-  jConfig, // Chart config
+  chartConfig, // Chart config
-  aData // Chart data
+  chartData // Chart data
 });
 ```

 ...or shorthand...

 ```
-Theia.chart( 'container-bar-1', 'bar', {jConfig, aData} );
+Theia.chart( 'container-bar-1', 'bar', {chartConfig, chartData} );
 ```

 Either method will return a dTheia chart object for you to further manipulate as required.